AIO1/PrimeNGTableReusableComponent/README.md

 - **rowSelectorColumnAligmentRight** (boolean): By default true.
 If true, the row selector column is put at the right end of the table (or false if its at the left).
 - **rowSelectorColumnFrozen** (boolean): By default true.
 If true, the row selector column will be frozen.
 - **computeScrollHeight** (boolean): By default true.
 If true, the table will try to keep the footer within the view's height.
+- **tableStateSaveAs** (enum): Default value is noone and the possible values are sessionStorage, localStorage and databaseStorage.
+It indicated were the table state should be saved to.
+- **tableStateSaveKey** (string): If specified (and tableStateSaveAs is different than noone), the save and load table state will be available.
+The key is used to save the table data with this reference.
+Different tables should have different keys so that they are now overwriten.

 There is an output which you can access from other components: